Thinking and planning ahead

 - What can be done to help me if I get more out of breath?

-- Do I want to be admitted to hospital if I get really ill?
+- Do I want to be admitted to hospital if I get really ill, even if I then die in hospital?

 - What can be done to support my family and friends?